ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 of your own, and then you can come back and explore more advanced features as you need them.

-@ add a summary of where we got to previously

 ## Chapter 4: running rules in parallel

 Let's take a look at the `sketch_genomes` rule from the last `Snakefile` entry:

-(@CTB note: Section 1 should be modified to have these explicit filenames in there!)

 ```python
 rule sketch_genomes: